 The systems problem: vision is carved out, so the signal gets lost

-Here’s the uncomfortable truth in most benefits stacks: even when an eye exam reveals a real risk, the employer’s ecosystem often fails to act on it.
-Vision is frequently managed by a separate vendor, with separate member communications, separate data flows, and limited integration with medical management.
+Here’s the uncomfortable truth in most benefits stacks: even when an eye exam reveals a real risk, the employer’s ecosystem often fails to act.
+Vision is frequently managed by a separate vendor, with separate data flows and limited integration with medical management.
+So the exam produces a valuable signal, but the system doesn’t consistently convert it into follow-up care.
+That’s not a clinical failure—it’s a systems design failure.

-A rarely discussed advantage: eye exams are “proof-of-prevention”
+A rarely discussed advantage: eye exams are proof-of-prevention

-If you’re serious about prevention-first benefits, you need preventive actions that employees will actually do-and that you can verify cleanly.
-Eye exams are one of the best examples.
-They’re routine, repeatable annually, and typically easy to confirm through standard processes, without making employees jump through hoops.
+If you’re serious about prevention-first benefits, you need preventive actions that employees will actually do—and that you can verify cleanly.
+Eye exams fit perfectly.
+They’re routine, repeatable annually, and easy to confirm, without making employees jump through hoops.
+This makes them especially useful for benefits strategies that want to connect prevention to tangible value—lower costs, better outcomes—while keeping recordkeeping straightforward.

 How employers can use eye exams strategically

-Five practical moves to make this work
+Five practical moves

 Bottom line

-The employers who get the most value aren’t the ones who simply “offer vision.”
-They’re the ones who treat eye exams as part of a prevention operating system-where early detection leads to follow-up, follow-up leads to control, and control leads to lower cost and healthier employees.
+The employers who get the most value aren’t the ones who simply offer vision.
+They’re the ones who treat eye exams as part of a prevention operating system—where early detection leads to follow-up, follow-up leads to control, and control leads to lower cost and healthier employees.